As a business owner in the brick and mortar world, you have several specific legal responsibilities that you owe to your clients or customers.

 If you fail to take reasonable action to address a rodent issue at your business when you learn it exists and a client or customer is injured.
 As a result, your business can bear responsibility for the damages and losses the individual sustains.

 For example, in the worst possible scenario, if a customer contracts hantavirus at your business (when you knew of rodent infestation), develops hantavirus pulmonary syndrome, and dies – the family if the victim could pursue what is known as a wrongful death claim and lawsuit against your business (or you personally if your business is a sole proprietorship).

 Even if you aren’t specifically aware of a rat issue at your business, you’ve another responsibility.
 You have a responsibility to be reasonably aware of any potential risks to others.
 This includes others at or on the premises of your business.

 This includes being reasonably aware of the presence of rodents at or in your business.

-“Reasonably aware” is defined as what a prudent person in your same position as a business owner would due under similar circumstances.
-When it comes to the prospect of rodent issues (and the dangers mice and rats potentially can present) a prudent person would engage in regular inspections of the premises to ascertain if there exists any evidence of this type of vermin at or in the premises.
+“Reasonably aware” is defined as what a prudent person in your same position as a business owner would do under similar circumstances.
+When it comes to the prospect of rodent issues (and the dangers mice and rats potentially can present), a prudent person will engage in regular inspections of the premises to ascertain if there exists any evidence of this type of vermin at or in the premises.

 This is a responsibility when it comes to your clients of customers.

-In order to ensure that rat feces (and the diseases they can carry) are fully eliminated, you need to give serious consideration to engaging the services of an experienced, reputable rat droppings cleaning company.
+To ensure that rat feces (and the diseases they can carry) are fully eliminated, you need to consider engaging the services of an experienced, reputable rat droppings cleaning company.